FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountconsumedquantity.md

 ## Description

-The numeric, total quantity of Commitment Discount Units that is amortized to either a metered *resource* or *service* or that is unused over a *charge period* from one or more *commitment discount* purchases.
+The quantity of Commitment Discount Units that represents either a *resource's* consumption or complete unuse of a *commitment discount* over a *row's* *charge period*.

 ## Content constraints